farrellit/s3-kms-ssm-secrets/README.md

 ## Why not just use s3?

-Because s3 is not read-after-write consistent.
+~~Because s3 is not read-after-write consistent.
 This may surprise many but it is in fact true.
 Perhaps one tenth of one percent of the time you can get the old data.
-It could even take up to 24 hours to retrieve the new version - though likely it will take seconds or less.
+It could even take up to 24 hours to retrieve the new version - though likely it will take seconds or less.~~

+As of late 2020, S3 _is_ read-after-write consistent.
+It is the cloudformation integration to SSM along with its limited content size that keeps me using this.

 ## Why not just use SSM?